Eragwen/KeyKette_USB/README.md

 8. Open the **Serial Monitor** by clicking on the magnifying glass on the top right.

 9. Type on your keyboard and see the magic happen !
 You can even type in a text editor to see some results.

+## Features

+### LED Indicator

+To indicate if the KeyKette™ works correctly, we use the LED on the teensy to indicate what is working.

+Upon inserting the KeyKette™, 3 sequences of LED flashing will occur, there is a delay of 1 second between every sequence.

+First sequence : 1 flash the SD card has a problem, 2 flash the program starts without errors.

+Second sequence : 1 flash the keystroke cannot be registered, 2 flash the keystrokes are being registered.

+Third sequence : 1 flash the Reverse Shell has a problem, 2 flash the Reverse Shell has been established.

+### Keylogging

+The main feature of the KeyKette™ is being a Keylogger, it will register the keystrokes from the keyboard and store them in a file called keystrokes.txt in the SD card.

+### Reverse shell

+The second main feature is the execution of a Reverse Shell on the victim PC.

+It uses TCP and you need to modify the correct parameters in the code to get it to connect to the attacker device.

 ## Authors

 - [@Eragwen](https://github.com/Eragwen)